selfrefactor/niketa-theme/DEV_NOTES.md

 > Set (opacity)color pair as [FOO, FOO] in order to persist it.

+## Gradient

+If the first color is opacity the target is other other opacity color or opacity target.

+If the first color has no opacity, then the second color cannot have opacity.

 ## Dark themes

 They are always deployed from `baboon` folder